Norton-Lin/Norton-Lin/README.md

 # Hi there 👋

 ### I'm Norton_Lin
-- 🏫 A student at Beijing University of Posts and Telecommunications.
+- 🏫 A master's student at Beijing University of Posts and Telecommunications.
-- 🌱 Majoring in Computer Science and Technology
+- 🌱 Majoring in Mobile Target Defense and Zero Trust Architecture
+- 💻 Skilled in backend development
+- 🤖 Currently interested in the field of intelligent agents
-- 📫 How to reach me: norton@bupt.edu.cn
+- 📫 How to reach me: [norton@bupt.edu.cn](mailto:norton@bupt.edu.cn)
-- 🌱 I'm currently working on backend development

 - Welcome to communicate with me